 - Won seven battleground state elections going head-to-head with the Republican Attorneys General Association leading to a coalition of Democratic AGs that represents a majority of the US population and the states responsible for a majority of GDP.

-- Elected the most diverse coalition of Democratic AGs in history, including six women AGs, five African American AGs, two Asian-American AGs, two Latino AGs, two LGBT AGs, one Muslim AG, and one Sikh AG.
+- Elected the most diverse coalition of Democratic AGs in history, including nine women AGs, five Black AGs, two Asian-American AGs, two Latino AGs, two LGBTQ+ AGs, and one Muslim AG.

 - Launched the DAGA’s Women Initiative, a program focused on electing more women AGs with a goal to see women elected to half of the seats held by Democratic AGs.
 DAGA is the only party committee to state an express commitment to equal representation.